jussi-code/CATIA-R2018x-VBScripts/README.md

 2. Rename Drawing macro
   This macro was made to enable user to add multiple drawings under same part or assembly.
 It allows to add a suffix for the drawing name(number).

+3. Calculate weight for assembly or part
+  This script will calculate weight for a One level Assembly or part.
+It will scroll down all the parts in the first level of assembly (not drilling to sub-assemblies) and get either Calculated Mass or Declared Mass.
+It will also add this value for a custom parameter called "Weight_PLM" for each part and finally the assembly.
+Comments in finnish, apologies :)